 MARTIAL ARTIST: You get +5 to STR attacks if you are unarmed.
-If you succeed by 5 or more when defending against a melee attack, you can move yourself or your opponent anywhere within close range.
+If a melee attack against you fails by 5 or more, you can move yourself or your opponent anywhere within close range.

 +4 ATH +3 to any stat -3 to any two stats Forte: Acrobatics Blooper: Firearms